In conversation with the host of a unique historic farmhouse in the Dolomites

 Markus Pescoller and Gertrud Niedermair have been running the restoration workshop Pescoller Werkstätten in Bruneck, South Tyrol, for more than two decades.
-In the living room of cedä m, they talk about their respectful approach to history, the challenges of rebuilding, and what it is like to be immersed in a world far away from the crowds.
+In the living room of this stunning historic farmhouse, they talk about their respectful approach to history, the challenges of rebuilding, and what it is like to be immersed in a world far away from the crowds.

 What does ‘patrimonio’ mean?

 _G: The ‘patrimonio’ is what is left for you to continue.
 Your ancestors pass on the patrimonio to you.
 It may or may not be a material thing.

 What was your focus when structuring the house?

 _M: Most importantly, we wanted it to have large public spaces.
 This is a luxury because you cannot stay in your room all the time.
 It also makes the house a popular place for encounters.
 But even the public spaces have areas to retreat into.

 What you said about the house is also true for the entire village of Dosoledo.
 One can retreat to nature or meet people, whatever one is in the mood for.
 Why does this work better here than elsewhere?